 - Panic attacks

-I blamed the breathlessness and panic attacks on going back to work in the middle of a pandemic.
+I blamed the breathlessness and panic attacks on returning to work in the middle of a pandemic.

-Who wouldn’t be having a noise and light problem trying to readjust to the giant florescent lights of a massive retailer?
+Who wouldn’t have a noise and light problem trying to readjust to the giant fluorescent lights of a massive retailer?

 After all, I read a post about people with Celiacs not finding food in the grocery store because everyone was buying the GF foods since the regular pasta vanished.

 - Feelings of detachment